Skip to main content

 Contraindications

-• Pregnancy and breastfeeding (no safety data exists)
+• Pregnancy and breastfeeding, because no human safety data exist

-• Active malignancy (KPV activates mTORC1, which raises theoretical concerns about promoting cell growth, though KPV reduced colitis-associated cancer in one animal study)
+• Active malignancy, as a theoretical caution, though KPV reduced colitis-associated cancer in one animal model rather than promoting it

-• Severe hepatic or renal impairment (altered peptide metabolism and clearance)
+• Severe hepatic or renal impairment, given altered peptide metabolism and clearance

 Compare with Similar Peptides